ThomasWaldmann/argparse/doc/source/ArgumentParser.rst

    * add_help_ - Add a -h/--help option to the parser. (default: True)
    * argument_default_ - Set the global default value for arguments. (default: None)
    * parents_ - A list of :class:ArgumentParser objects whose arguments should also be included.
-   * prefix_chars_ - The set of characters that indicate optional arguments. (default: '-')
+   * prefix_chars_ - The set of characters that prefix optional arguments. (default: '-')
+   * fromfile_prefix_chars_ - The set of characters that prefix files from which additional arguments should be read. (default: None)
    * formatter_class_ - A class for customizing the help output.
    * conflict_handler_ - Usually unnecessary, defines strategy for resolving conflicting optionals.
    * prog_ - Usually unnecessary, the name of the program (default: ``sys.argv[0]``)